Malvagfr/ih_datamadpt1121_project_m1/README.md

 # __ih_datamadpt1121_project_m1__

-Ironhack Madrid - Data Analytics Part Time - November 2021 - Project Module 1
+- This project is part of Ironhack Madrid - Data Analytics Part Time - November 2021 - Project Module 1

+- The project is about calculating the nearest BiciMad station to different Interesting Points in Madrid city

+## **Objectives:**

 ## **Data:**